what does btw mean in text

 Frequently Asked Questions

-What does BTW mean in texting?
+What does BTW stand for in text?

 Is BTW rude?